How To Stop Wanting More

 Desire And Discontent Are A Vicious Cycle

 I see desire and discontent as a self-feeding cycle.
-We’re discontent so we desire and we desire so we’re discontent. ♽
+We’re discontent, so we desire, and we desire, so we’re discontent. ♽

-We feel an initial lacking
+We feel an initial lack.

 And that lacking leaves us susceptible to desire—often of things we hadn’t even considered prior, and that has absolutely nothing to do with the source of the lacking feeling.

-Here’s an example: you’re bored (i.e. lacking in mental stimulation)–> so you fixate on something you want (let’s say, you desire a dress).
+Here’s an example: you’re bored (i.e., lacking in mental stimulation)–> so you fixate on something you want (let’s say, you desire a dress).
 Life would be so much cooler if you had that dress. → Then you feel discontent again- this time because you don’t have the dress.

 So, you buy the dress but next time you get that sensation of lacking- you won’t fixate on the dress you already own- you’ll desire something new.
 And so the cycle goes.